networknt/json-schema-validator/README.md

 | Type        | Description
 |-------------|-------------------
 | Assertions  | Validation errors generated by a keyword on a particular input data instance.
 This is generally described in a `ValidationMessage` or in a `OutputUnit`.
-Note that since Draft 2019-09 the `format` keyword no longer generates assertions by default and instead generates only annotations unless configured otherwise using a configuration option or by using a meta schema that uses the appropriate vocabulary.
+Note that since Draft 2019-09 the `format` keyword no longer generates assertions by default and instead generates only annotations unless configured otherwise using a configuration option or by using a meta-schema that uses the appropriate vocabulary.
 | Annotations | Additional information generated by a keyword for a particular input data instance.
 This is generally described in a `OutputUnit`.
 Annotation collection and reporting is turned off by default.
 Annotations required by keywords such as `unevaluatedProperties` or `unevaluatedItems` are always collected for evaluation purposes and cannot be disabled but will not be reported unless configured to do so.

 The following information is used to describe both types of results.